rd--/blksc3/md/glossary.md

 ## Toolbox

 The area to the left of the workspace is called the _Toolbox_.
-The toolbox contains instances of all of the blocks the system knows about, organised into categories.
+The toolbox contains instances of the blocks the system knows about, organised into categories.
 Blocks are fetched by dragging them out of the toolbox and into the workspace.
+The system comes with two toolboxes, a _complete toolbox_ and a _small toolbox_,
+the 𝑇 button selects between them.
 There is a [Toolbox](https://rohandrape.net/pub/blksc3/blksc3.html?e=help/guide/1.03%20Toolbox) section in the _Guide_.
-The figure below shows the toolbox with the constants category selected.
+The figure below shows the complete toolbox with the constants category selected.

 ![](sw/blksc3/png/Toolbox.png)